zongyf02/BlackjackAI/README.md

 Blackjack has a main class that simply lets you and different AIs play blackjack.
 It can also let you see the fitness score of the basic strat and high-low card-counting AI.

 # Performance
-The new AI outperforms the previous basic strat AI by over 300% and the high-low with Illustrious 18 deviations AI by 60%.
+The new AI outperforms the previous basic strat AI by over 250% and the high-low with Illustrious 18 deviations AI by 60%.

 The fitness or performance is simply the average number of rounds an AI can play given 1 betting unit.
-The new AI can play up to 200 rounds per unit.
+The new AI can play around 200 rounds per unit.
 The high-low AI can play around 120 rounds per unit.
-The basic strat AI plays less than 70 rounds per unit.
+The basic strat AI plays less than 80 rounds per unit.

 # Difference to other machine-learning blackjack AI
 This AI has to not only decide whether to hit or stand, it also has to decide how much to bet, when to place insurance, and when to split or double.
 It significantly outperforms AIs that only decide whether to hit or stand.

 This AI does not seek to replicate basic strategy either.
 Many other machine learning blackjack AIs seek to replicate the basic stategy chart.
 However, even when basic strat is played perfectly, the dealer still has around 0.5% edge.
 In other words, AIs that try to replicate the basic strat cannot "beat the dealer".
 This AI, on the other hand, takes advantage of card-counting.
 Thanks to the Griffins 5 and Griffin 7 systems it uses, it outperforms the high-low card-counting and the Illustrious 18 deviations by 60%.
-It also outperforms basic strategy by over 300%.
+It also outperforms basic strategy by over 250%.

 # AI in more detail
 The new AI player's chromosome has 4 neural networks.